This updated post was first published in January 2018 in honor of the Ohio Theatre’s 90th birthday.

-In honor of that anniversary, we are happy to share a special joint post in our “Landmarks Of Mansfield” and “Everything You Always Wanted To Know About” series that centers on that iconic building in downtown Mansfield as it was when it opened in 1928.
+In honor of that anniversary, we shared a special joint post in our “Landmarks Of Mansfield” and “Everything You Always Wanted To Know About” series that centers on that iconic building in downtown Mansfield as it was when it opened in 1928.

 - Date of opening: January 19, 1928

 - Original organ: Kimball organ, cost $40,000, then the largest in Mansfield

 - First night show: Clara Bow in “Get Your Man.”
 Two showings took place at 7:15 and at 9:30 PM.
 Also present was Virgie Moore and his “Singing Orchestra” (the new 12 piece house orchestra) and three vaudeville acts.

 - Number of original seats: Depending on the source of information, either 1,500 or 1,783 seats

 - Ticket prices, first night: Orchestra 50 cents, balcony 40 cents, children 25 cents

 - Builder/Owner: Variety Amusement Inc. from Altoona, Pennsylvania, which already owned Mansfield’s Majestic Theatre; immediately after the Ohio’s opening, ticket prices at the Majestic were lowered (became the “bargain theatre” of its day)